qrtl/sbt-custom/connector_ebisumart/readme/DESCRIPTION.rst

 This module connects Odoo with Ebisumart.
 Ebisumart (https://ebisumart.com/) is a popular Japanese e-commerce platform.

-This module allows the synchronization of the following objects from Ebisumart to Odoo:
+This module allows the synchronization of the following objects from Ebisumart to Odoo through scheduled actions:
 - Product
 - Partner
 - Sale Order